qualabs/morpheus/Readme.md

 ### Building

-Morpheus compiles with g++ 9.3.0 on Ubuntu 20.04 with NGINX 1.18.0.
+Morpheus compiles with g++ 13.3.0 on Ubuntu 24.04 with NGINX 1.24.0.
 No other compilers or versions have been tried.
 Pugixml is a dependency and is used by Morpheus for all xml processing.
-The pugixml files that are required are included in this repo.
+The pugixml files are not included in this repo.

 Compiling Morpheus as a dynamic library follows the standard method for NGINX modules outlined [here](https://www.nginx.com/blog/compiling-dynamic-modules-nginx-plus/).
 One thing to note is since Morpheus uses c++, the `configure` command should include the standard c++ lib, like so: